 What processes intensively require cloud computing technologies?

-Plenty of operations take place in a supply chain organization.
+Plenty of operations take place in a Logistic and Supply Chain organization.
 It is, however, not essential to migrate all services to the cloud at once.
 Here are some of the most critical processes that require cloud computing technologies:

 Planning and Prediction: There are plenty of cloud applications now that are available for extracting deep insights from essential data to predict future demand and more.
 It also allows managers to find out loopholes in the operations for correcting.
-There are also sole supply chain management apps that will enable you to do specific planning, pricing, promotion, and more.
+There are also sole Logistics and Supply Chain management apps that will enable you to do specific planning, pricing, promotion, and more.

 Sourcing and Procurement: The online cloud-based collaboration system allows the manager to deal with thousands of suppliers, produce procurement reports, enhance contract management, and more.